sf-wdi-24/modules/week-07-rails-continued/day-01/module-01/readme.md

 # <img src="https://cloud.githubusercontent.com/assets/7833470/10899314/63829980-8188-11e5-8cdd-4ded5bcb6e36.png" height="60"> Intro SQL
-#### In which we suffer through SQL to appreciate Active Records
+#### In which we suffer through SQL to appreciate Active Record

 ## What is a Relational Database (RDB)?

-Relational databases were invented in the 1970's as a way to structure data so that it can be queried by a "relational algebra."
-The basic idea of relational model, though, was to use collections of data, Tables, where each database manages Relations among the data in various tables.
-Each table is organized like a spreadsheet with a Row (also known as "record") for each data item and with attributes of those items arranged in Columns*.
+Relational databases were invented in the 1970's as a way to structure data so that it can be queried by "relational algebra."
+The basic idea of relational model, though, was to use collections of data (Tables) where each database manages Relations among the data in various tables.
+Each table is organized like a spreadsheet with a Row (also known as "record") for each data item and with attributes of those items arranged in Columns.

 **Authors Table**